-Boards provide individuals with a kanban-style display.
-Individuals use boards to plan and organize their work as if they were organizing sticky notes in columns on a wall so that they can quickly visualize the current stage of each task within a workstream.
-Tasks in the project are represented as cards within the columns and individuals commonly use the columns to represent stages in a workflow.
-As a task makes its way through the workflow, it moves from the left to the right.
-The tasks display due dates, assignee, custom fields, subtasks, comments, and previews of the latest attached files.
+Board view allows individuals to plan and organize their work as if they were organizing sticky notes in columns on a wall so that they can quickly visualize the current stage of each task within a workstream.
+Tasks in the project are represented as cards that display due dates, assignee, custom fields, subtasks, comments, and previews of the latest attached files.